Top WWE Betting Sites

 Royal Rumble

 The WWE Royal Rumble is one of the most prestigious dates on the wrestling calendar, taking place every January.
-The main event sees a whopping 30 wrestlers go head to head, and you can get WWE betting odds as high as 100/1!
+The main event sees a whopping 30 wrestlers go head to head, and you can get WWE Royal Rumble betting odds as high as 100/1!
 The 2018 Royal Rumble was the first to feature a Women’s Royal Rumble match in addition to the men’s match, and it has been a feature of every Royal Rumble event since.

 The 2022 WWE Royal Rumble saw 2/1 favourite Brock Lesnar emerge victorious.
 The win earned Lesnar a place in Wrestlemania 38’s main event, where he lost in a championship unification bout against Romain Reigns.